 The City and the Community Development Block Grant (CDBG) Administrator has participated in past homeless counts.
-The counts were conducted in conjunction with Hark at the Center for Collaborative Care and the Northwest Arkansas Continuum of Care.
-During this count, individuals and families in need of assistance were able to fill out forms explaining the help they would need to get out of their situation of being without a home.
+The Counts were conducted in conjunction with HARK at the Center for Collaborative Care and the Northwest Arkansas Continuum of Care.
+The 2022 count will be done by the University of Arkansas.
+During these counts, individuals and families in need of assistance were able to fill out forms explaining the help they would need to get out of their situation of being without a home.
 Outreach teams were trained to be sensitive and to ensure there was an outreach presence on the streets and walk-in services.
 We engaged with people and encouraged them to accept services, treatment, and housing.
 The Northwest Arkansas Continuum of Care has put in place a system that approaches a more uniform response, increased effectiveness with engagement, and increased focus on housing placements.
 They know there must be visibility in places where populations experience homelessness to have an effective outreach.
 They know you can either engage the community or you can ignore the problem.
 They have chosen to engage the community.